Here’s an excellent question from Kasia.

 After all, there are plenty of painful experiences available to creative people.
 When you make your living as an artist, the world is full of them.
 Why sign up for another if you don’t have to, right?

-Now, there is another school of thought on this, which can be summed up like so:
+But there is another school of thought on this, which can be summed up as:

 “Why do you EVEN CARE what people think?”